billdawson/tidevtools/README.md

 Usage Instructions
 -------------------

+### ti_builder.py

+If you're sitting in the root directory of a Titanium project -- the directory containing tiapp.xml -- and you run this, it will build the Android apk for you.
+If you pass `simulator` as an argument, it'll also install the app on a running emulator.
+If you instead pass `install`, it will install on to an attached Android device.
+If you don't pass anything as an argument, it just builds the project, producing the .apk file down in build/android/bin.

 ### ti_makeproj.py
 Makes a Titanium mobile project, including making its entry in the Titanium Developer Sqlite DB (so you see it next time you open Developer).